vinod-polinati/ai-engineer-assignment/Readme.md

 # AI-Powered Excel Mock Interviewer
+Deployed Link : `ai-engineer-assignment.vercel.app`
 ## 1. Problem Statement

-Manual Excel interviews are a bottleneck in our hiring process, causing delays and inconsistent candidate evaluations.
+Manual Excel interviews are a bottleneck in  hiring process, causing delays and inconsistent candidate evaluations.
 We need an automated, scalable, and fair way to assess Excel skills for Finance, Operations, and Data Analytics roles.

 ## 2. Solution Overview